percona/pmm-doc/docs/get-started/HA.md

 ### **Step 8: Accessing PMM**

-Once all the components have been properly set up and configured, you can access the PMM web interface via HAProxy.
+You can access the PMM web interface via HAProxy once all the components are set up and configured:

 1. Access the PMM services by navigating to `https://<HAProxy_IP>` in your web browser.
 Replace `<HAProxy_IP>` with the IP address or hostname of the machine running the HAProxy container.
 2. You should now see the PMM login screen.
-Log in using the default credentials, unless you have changed them during setup.
+Log in using the default credentials, unless you changed them during setup.
-3. After logging in, you can start monitoring your database infrastructure, analyze metrics, and perform various database management tasks using the PMM web interface.
+3. You can use the PMM web interface to monitor your database infrastructure, analyze metrics, and perform various database management tasks.

-Now that your PMM environment is set up in high-availability (HA) mode, it's crucial to note that when registering PMM Clients, you must use the HAProxy IP address (or hostname) instead of the PMM Server address.
-This ensures that the clients can still communicate with the PMM servers even if one becomes unavailable.
+When you register PMM Clients, you must use the HAProxy IP address (or hostname) rather than the PMM Server address once your PMM environment has been set up in high-availability (HA) mode.
+Even if one PMM server becomes unavailable, clients will still be able to communicate with the servers.

-You've now successfully set up PMM in HA mode using Docker containers.
-Your PMM environment is more resilient to failures and can continue providing monitoring services if one of the instances becomes unavailable.
+You have now successfully set up PMM in HA mode using Docker containers.
+Your PMM environment is more resilient to failures and can continue providing monitoring services if any of the instances fail.

-In the event of a failure, HAProxy will automatically redirect traffic to the remaining active PMM servers.
-You won't need to manually intervene or change your database's monitoring configuration.

 !!! note alert alert-primary "Note"
     Ensure that all containers are running and accessible.
 You can use `docker ps` to check the status of your Docker containers.
-If any container is not running, you can investigate the issue by viewing the container's logs using the `docker logs <container_name>` command.
+If a container is not running, you can view its logs using the command `docker logs <container_name>` to investigate the issue.